Daedeross/MapToolDiceWidget/README.md

 Behind the scenes, the macro is called by setting the href of a hidden `<a>` element then calling `.click()` on it.
 Here is the string construction to generate the uri: `macro://${macro_name}@lib:${lib_name}/${display}/impersonated`, where `${macro_name}`, `${lib_name}`, and `${display}` are replaced with the values of the Macro Name, Library Name, and Macro Ouput properties respectively.

+##### Extra Args

+This is for any additional args you want to pass to the called roll-macro.
+How this is formated and used is up the the macro.
+For the default macro (i.e. Pylyhedrals) if this is non-blank it will output a summary of the roll to the GM as well.

 ##### Predefined settings

 ![Predefined Settings](media/predefined_settings.png)